Chart Color Schemes

 Parkwood performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's educational profile is notable regionally with university qualification rates at 26.8%, exceeding the Rest of Qld average of 20.6%.
-Bachelor degrees are most common at 18.1%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.0%).
-Vocational credentials are prominent, with 36.4% of residents aged 15+ holding them - advanced diplomas at 11.9% and certificates at 24.5%.
+The area's educational profile is notable regionally, with university qualification rates of 26.8% among residents aged 15+, exceeding the Rest of Qld average of 20.6%.
+Bachelor degrees are most prevalent at 18.1%, followed by postgraduate qualifications (6.7%) and graduate diplomas (2.0%).
+Vocational credentials are also prominent, with 36.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.9% and certificates for 24.5%.

-Educational participation is high, with 32.7% currently enrolled in formal education.
+Educational participation is high, with 32.7% of residents currently enrolled in formal education.
 This includes 9.6% in tertiary education, 9.0% in primary education, and 7.8% pursuing secondary education.

 Frequently Asked Questions - Education